serverlessworkflow/specification/specification.md

 The `sleep` property can be used to define time periods that workflow execution should sleep before and/or after function execution.
 It can have two properties:
-* `before` - defines the amount of time (ISO 8601 duration format) to sleep before function invocation.
+* `before` - defines the amount of time (literal ISO 8601 duration format or expression which evaluation results in an ISO 8601 duration) to sleep before function invocation.
-* `after` - defines the amount of time (ISO 8601 duration format) to sleep after function invocation.
+* `after` - defines the amount of time (literal ISO 8601 duration format or expression which evaluation results in an ISO 8601 duration) to sleep after function invocation.

 Function invocation timeouts should be handled via the states [timeouts](#Workflow-Timeouts) definition.